To stop a coronavirus quarantine recession, economists say send everyone cash—now

 What would it look like?

 Jason Furman, a former economic advisor to Obama, spurred the most recent discussions about this policy with a Wall Street Journal op-ed piece on March 5, calling for the government to send households $1,000 per adult citizen or taxpaying resident, and $500 per child.
-What seems like an arbitrary number is based on historical precedent: in 2008, the Bush administration sent out tax rebate checks of $600 for adults and $300 for children.
+What seems like an arbitrary number is loosely based on historical precedent: in 2008, the Bush administration sent out tax rebate checks of up to $600 for adults and $300 for children.
 Today’s number is a reflection of a bigger economy, which needs a bigger stimulus.
 Bevins adds that it’s about 1% of the GDP, which some experts think will be the approximate size of the shock.
 The total cost would be about $350 billion.

 An important element of Furman’s policy is the “automatic” distribution, an element emphasized by Claudia Sahm, director of macroeconomic policy at Washington Center for Equitable Growth.
 Sahm, who formerly worked on the Federal Reserve Board of Governors, has written about the policy extensively.
 She argues that payouts should be hooked to a specific economic metrics, and automatically “triggered” when that number is reached.